sm0rux/at-d878uv/README.md

 I will also make individual zones for each Swedish call area.

-Maybe I then go on DMR repeaters in OZ, LA and OH/OH0.
+Maybe I then add DMR repeaters in OZ, LA and OH/OH0.
 Maybe you want to help me?

 73's de SM0RUX Pontus